Albion Colliery: 1894 disaster

 The bodies brought to the surface were initially assessed and stored in the colliery's stable hayloft, that acted as a temporary morgue.
 Many were so badly mutilated that identification was virtually impossible, and there were several instances of corpses being carried to the wrong houses.
 Another cause of confusion was that no-one knew how many men were below ground when the explosion occurred.

 Almost everyone in the community lost someone in the disaster.
 One household in Howell Street lost 11 members: the father, his four sons, and six lodgers.

+There is a memorial to the eleven killed who were not identified at St Mabon's Church, in Llanfabon.

 1894 inquest

 The colliery was reopened within two weeks of the explosion, and an inquest opened in Pontypridd in August 1894.
 The differences of opinion between the owners, the inspectors and the professional witnesses led the jury to conclude that the explosion of gas was accelerated by coal dust, but it failed to agree on the cause.
 Because of this, the inquest lasted 9 days before it reached this conclusion.
 They did unanimously agree that shotfiring without sufficient precautions and contrary to the rules meant that that under manager had neglected his duties.
 The jury made recommendations to improve safety conditions.
 These recommendations included that shotfiring in timber should be prohibited, old working should be properly stowed and that the number of men in the mines should be kept at all times.
 The jury also suggested that more thorough inspections should be carried out and that they should be carried out by Her Majesty's inspectors as the present workmen representatives were deemed worthless.
 The inspectors responded by saying that apart from disagreeing on the origin of the explosion, their view were in accord with the jury.
 The inspectors insisted however that the inspections were not worthless or useless and were in fact a good thing when carried out properly, like they generally are carried out in South Wales and Monmouthshire.
 One of the few survivors, George Bamford, gave his account of the explosion to help the inquest.

 Consequently, the Government appointed barrister Mr J Roskill to scrutinise the evidence.
 Roskill in his September 1894 report submitted to the Home Secretary was of the opinion that the explosion was caused by the blasting of timbers which ignited an accumulation of gas, which ignited the coal dust.
 Roskill concluded the risk was increased by dangerous working practices, including blasting of timbers during shifts, inadequate watering of the mine to lay dust and new Saturday shift patterns, so that there was no interval for clearing dust between shifts.
 Roskill recommended prosecuting the Albion Coal Company, but eventually only fines of £10 and £2 were imposed against manager Phillip Jones and chargeman William Anstes.